imCodePartnerAB/iVIS/docs/sdk/routines/access_to_protected_resources.rst

 You can limit access to specific urls, or some code areas on JSP page. iVIS provides SDK in both cases.

-Both variants has optional parameter roles (String). "role" it is comma separated list of roles which gives user access to protected resources.
+Both variants has optional parameter roles (String). "roles" it is comma separated list of roles which gives user access to protected resources.

 Filter